 - Have a conversation with your child’s grandparents and get their ideas on how they can help.

-- Show them any apps and school programs so that they understand what the school is doing and what is expected.
+- Show them any apps and school programs the kids use so they can give useful homework help and understand what kids are up to at school.

-- Set aside half an hour for a story time with Grandpa or Grandma.
-This can be your child reading aloud, grandparents reading to the kids or, if you’re really lucky, some of Grandpa’s ‘special’ stories.
+- Set aside half an hour for story time.
+This can be your child reading aloud, grandparents reading to the kids or, if you’re really lucky, a retelling of some stories from the past.

-- Encourage your child to get on line and talk to Grandma or Grandpa about what they’ve been doing, what they’re enjoying or where they need some help.
+- Encourage your child to get on line and talk to their grandparents about what they’ve been doing, what they’re enjoying or where they need some help.

 - When you’re under work pressure, have a grandparent cued up to FaceTime or Skype the kids.

-- Do a physical activity online with a grandparent, for example play a game, make lunch together or bake a cake following the same recipe.
+- Do a physical activity online with a grandparent, e.g. play a game, interview or quiz each other or bake a cake following the same recipe.